manuelfdng-insight/ingenious-hr-demo/README.md

 2. **Run Analysis**: Click the "Analyze CVs" button to process all documents
 3. **Review Results**:
    - Navigate between individual tabs to see detailed analysis for each CV
+   - View formatted analysis reports with skills assessments and recommendations
+   - See visual score representations with progress bars
    - Use the summary table to compare all candidates side by side
    - Look for highlighted match percentages to identify top candidates
    - Provide feedback using the thumbs up/down buttons
 4. **Export Data**: Download results as CSV for further processing or sharing
+5. **Reset and Restart**: Use the "Clear Results" button to analyze a new set of CVs

 ## Project Structure